 Being from England of course I’m used to a lot of rain.
 Difference here being even when soaked through walking in the rain it was still warm.
 I also learned quickly being a western girl walking along happily, looking like a drowned rat.
 Meant I attracted a lot of attention and was of high amusement to the locals.

 So I arrived at central market (happy it was an undercover as apposed to an outdoor market.)
 The local store holders were kind enough to point out to me that I was very wet.
 One of them nice enough to offer me some tissues to dry myself off a bit.
 (Not that they would do a lot) but I appreciated the thought.
-I spoke to him for a few minutes and had a look at the bracelets he was selling.
+We spoke for a few minutes and I looked at the bracelets he was selling.
 Keen to add my first one from Malaysia to my collection I had from the places I had visited in Thailand and Vietnam.

 I left to wander around the rest of the market telling him I might come back.
 I enjoyed my time looking around the rest of the market.
-Still drawing lots of attention from the stall holders keen to point out how wet I was. and saw a few other bracelets I could have chose.
+Still drawing lots of attention from the stall holders.
+Who were keen to point out how wet I was.
+I saw a few other bracelets I could have chose.
 But I decided to go back to the first stall.

 I returned to the stall, having now dried off a bit and not really feeling like venturing back out into the rain.
 Which it would seem didn’t intend on stopping anytime soon.
 So I ended up spending my first day in KL hanging out at the stall of my new friend chatting about all sorts while waiting for the rain to stop.

 My First Authentic Find

 So anyway the point of the post…… Authentic Gems.
 A lot of the items on sale in Central Market, were the usual mass produced items always on sale to tourists.
 The same sort of stuff you find everywhere you go.
 The point of this blog is to uncover the people that make me believe there is still authenticity to be found.
 And after just a few hours exploring the city I had found exactly that.